Rock and Roll (dance): Technique and basics

 The Rock and Roll form's specifics vary across the world, but its kick-step footwork style starts with the 6-basic step:

 Leader starts with left foot kick ball change, kick step (left), kick step (right).

 Follower starts with right foot kick ball change, kick step (right), kick step (left).

 Another simple form of basic footwork uses a tap step:

 Leader starts with their left foot and does a back step, then a tap step (left), tap step (right).

 Follower starts with the right foot and does a back step, then a tap step (right), tap step (left).

-The most obvious acrobatic feature of the this dance sport are its kicks (into thin air) and its gymnastic elements like lifts, jumps, throws and flips.
+The most obvious acrobatic feature of this dance sport are its kicks (into thin air) and its gymnastic elements like lifts, jumps, throws and flips.
 Today's rock and roll dance is focused on show and competition dance and, with the exception of its name, has nearly nothing in common with earlier dance steps done to rock music.
 It is danced in pairs or in formation and can even be danced with one male and two females simultaneously, a form called "triples".

 Over the years rock and roll dancing has experienced several important changes: the former 6-basic step was converted into the modern tournament's 9-basic step with its typical kick ball change.
 Other characteristics are techniques such as the man's body wave movement, which he uses to fling his partner from a sitting position upwards, and the throwing basic movement, where she steps onto his hands and is catapulted upwards into breakneck jumps.
 Because of its demanding technique, high speed, and acrobatics, rock and roll is a straining high-performance dance and is most often performed by young dancers.

 The name of the basic step comes from the number of separate actions.
 With the 6-basic one counts (1)step (2)step (3)kick (4)settle (5)kick (6)settle or (1)kick (2)settle (3)kick (4)settle (5)kick (6)settle, with the 9-basic it is (1)kick (2)ball (3)change (4)kick (5)settle (6)settle (7)kick (8)settle (9)settle.
 This means that a correct rock and roll kick will have the supporting foot settling on the floor a tiny moment before the kicking foot settles.